winterstein/jerbil-cms/README.md

 # Welcome to Jerbil, the developer-friendly website builder

-This package `jerbil-website` provides an npm wrapper for using Jerbil
+This package `jerbil-cms` provides an npm wrapper for using Jerbil.

- + template files for a standard jerbil project.
+Fork `jerbil-website` to get started with some template files for a standard jerbil project.

-TODO split out the template files into their own project.